mongodb/docs/source/includes/setting-k8sScConf-spec.shardPodSpec.persistence.single.rst

           .. example::

-             If each :term:`sharded cluster` shard member in requires 60 gigabytes of storage space, set this value to ``60Gi``.
+             If each :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` shard member in requires 60 gigabytes of storage space, set this value to ``60Gi``.

       * - ``storageClass``